OlgaKuvs/PP1-spbreeder/README.md

 - Google Chrome
 - Mozilla Firefox
-- Microsoft Egde
+- Microsoft Edge

 ### <div id="responsiveness">Responsiveness</div>

-The website was tested on numerous sized screens including iPhones SE, XR, 12 Pro, Samsungs Galaxy S8, S20, iPads Air, Mini, 15" laptop and was found to respond as expected to all sizes.
+The website was tested on numerous sized screens including iPhones SE, XR, 12 Pro, Samsungs Galaxy S8, S20, Redmi Note 9, iPads Air, Mini, 15" laptop and was found to respond as expected to all sizes.
 Chrome DevTools was used throughout the design process to check responsiveness and breakpoints.
 Adjustments were made accordingly.

 ### <div id="manual_testing">Manual Testing</div>
 The following links were all manually tested and passed: